 Do you experience sore or bleeding gums when brushing or flossing your teeth?
 Do you have severe pain when chewing food?
-These symptoms can be warning signs of gum disease- gingivitis or periodontitis.
+These symptoms can be the warning signs of gum disease- gingivitis or periodontitis.
 It is important to address these conditions at the earliest stages to prevent future complications.
 Gum disease starts with the growth of bacteria in the mouth and, over time, without intervention, can lead to the destruction of soft tissue and bone surrounding the teeth.
 In severe cases, gum disease can even lead to tooth loss.

 What causes gum disease?

 Gum disease is the result of plaque and tartar deposits near the gum line.
 Tartar, filled with microbes that release toxins, can affect your oral health by decaying the soft gum tissues.
 External trauma to the gums, severe cavities, root canal infection, etc., can also cause gum disease.
 In the early stages, gum disease manifests as gingivitis or swollen and inflamed gums due to plaque and tartar buildup.
-If left untreated, it can progress into periodontitis, a more severe gum disease that can require surgical treatment.
+If left untreated, it can progress into periodontitis, a more severe gum disease that requires surgical treatment.

-The main causes of gum disease are:
+The leading causes of gum disease are:

 Plaque and tartar

 Poor oral hygiene habits, like improper brushing and flossing